 When buprenorphine and buprenorphine products are used, they are involved in addiction recovery treatment in three phases: the induction phase, the stabilization phase, and the maintenance phase.
 The induction phase typically begins 12-24 hours after last use of an opioid.
 A qualified doctor or certified opiate treatment program (OTP) will determine the best buprenorphine medication to use.
 The treating medical personnel will determine appropriate dosing.
 If people have any opioids in their systems, the use of buprenorphine can precipitate intense withdrawal symptoms.
-For this reason, it is important that this medication first be taken under the supervision of a medical professional.
+For this reason, this first step is often taken under the supervision of a medical professional.

 The stabilization phase is considered to begin after a person has considerably detoxed from the opioid of abuse and experiences few, if any, cravings or other side effects.
 At this stage, the attending medical personnel may continue to adjust the dosing to accurately track and meet the recovering person’s needs.
 Since buprenorphine is long-acting, after clients are stabilized, they may be able to take buprenorphine every other day rather than daily.

-Naltrexone, a generic drug, is the active ingredient in at least two branded medications: Vivitrol and ReVia.
-ReVia is a pill that is taken orally whereas Vivitrol is an injectable medication.
-A treating medical professional will discuss the pros and cons of each formulation with eligible clients.
-Studies have shown each medication can be effective in the treatment of alcohol abuse or opioid abuse.
-Hence, naltrexone is unique compared to methadone and buprenorphine in that it has specifically been indicated in the treatment of alcohol use disorders rather than opioid use disorders alone.
+One branded formulation of naltrexone, called Vivitrol is a long-acting injectable medication Studies have shown each medication can be effective decreasing both opioid use and drinking behaviors.
+Hence, naltrexone is unique compared to methadone and buprenorphine in that it has specifically been indicated in the treatment of both alcohol use and opioid use disorders.

 Recovery is an interactive process between the recovering person’s goals and the treatment staff’s clinical expertise.
 In order to ensure participation and comfort in the recovery process, a rehab program will necessarily factor in a recovering person’s reasonable goals, provided those goals do not compromise the effectiveness of treatment.

-It is important to understand that the use of medications to stop addiction may be advisable but not necessarily mandatory.
+It is important to understand that though the use of medications to treat opioid addiction is increasingly becoming the standard of care, it is still not universally embraced by all in the treatment community.
 Such use may depend on the treatment center’s philosophy of recovery and established treatment curriculum.
-An effective recovery plan is one optimized to ensure a person achieves and maintains abstinence, and this often includes the option to use medications to address addiction.
+However, an effective recovery plan is one optimized to ensure a person achieves and maintains abstinence, and this often includes the option to use medications to address addiction.